YuvathikaB/Zomato-Landing-Page/README.md

-This ia a Zomato landing page clone
+# This is my zomato landing page clone

+## Done with first commit.

+## Set Up created here for our appln